Wimbledon lifts ban on Russian & Belarusian players

 Wimbledon's decision last year was guided by the UK government and supported by 69% of the British public, according to a You Gov poll.

-As well as being fined the WTA and ATP said they would cancel the LTA's membership if it exercised further "discrimination based on nationality".
+As well as being fined, the WTA and ATP said they would cancel the LTA's membership if it exercised further "discrimination based on nationality".

-That led to the LTA fearing the traditional tournaments leading up to Wimbledon may be lost forever.
+That led to the LTA fearing the tournaments traditionally staged in the lead-up to Wimbledon may be lost forever.

 "There is no doubt the affect of the LTA losing membership to the tours would have been very damaging and far reaching," LTA chief Scott Lloyd said.

-An LTA statement added: "The impact would be felt by the millions of fans that follow the sport, the grassroots of the game, including coaches and venues which rely on the events for visibility and to bring new players into the game, and of course professional British players.
+A LTA statement added: "The impact would be felt by the millions of fans that follow the sport, the grassroots of the game, including coaches and venues which rely on the events for visibility and to bring new players into the game, and of course professional British players.

 "Given this, and our responsibility as the national governing body of tennis in Britain, we have worked closely with the UK government, ATP, WTA and ITF, alongside the All England Club, to find a solution for 2023."